A GDPR & Data Protection Advisory Note.

 However, this approach is likely to adversely affect the continued flow of data between the UK and EU Member States from the end of the Brexit transition period on 31st December 2020.

-The strategy identifies five priority areas for action, (referred to as ‘missions’):
+The National Data Strategy identifies five priority areas for action, (referred to as ‘missions’):

 1. Unlocking the value of data across the economy.